Robust and tunable Floquet altermagnets in sliding A-type antiferromagnetic bilayers

-From the perspective of stacking sliding, the condition $E\cap P = 0$ ensures that the stacking sliding operation $\left\{E|\tau\right\}$ is completely decoupled from $P$, thereby preserving the invariance of $\left[C_2||P\right]$.
-Furthermore, for CPL and EPL, regardless of incident angles, a time reversal operation yields: $T A(t) \rightarrow -A(-t)$, while a spatial reversal operation gives: $P A(t) \rightarrow -A(t)$.
-Although the potential vector temporarily reverses direction, it's important to note that Floquet engineering is an accumulated effect over several cycles \cite{qiu2018ultrafast,li2025light,li2025laser,li2025light-plumbene}.
-Therefore, the chirality of the light prevails over its transient value, which remains invariant (changes sign) after the operation of $P$ ($T$).
-Consequently, $\left[C_2||P\right]$ remains intact, while $\left[C_2||T\right]$ is broken, regardless of stacking sliding or light incident directions.
-This conclusion is also in accordance with the Floquet-Bloch theory \cite{liu2023floquet,bukov2015universal,blanes2009magnus}.
+Significantly, from the perspective of stacking sliding, the condition $E\cap P = 0$ ensures that the stacking sliding operation $\left\{E|\tau\right\}$ is completely decoupled from $P$, thereby preserving the invariance of $\left[C_2||P\right]$.
+Recalling previous predictions \cite{huang2025light,zhu2025floquet}, here $\left[C_2||P\right]$ serves as the key node for light-generated odd-parity altermagnets, independent of stacking configurations or light incidence directions.
+This feature highlights the stacking-sliding invariance of light-induced altermagnetism, which will be discussed concretely in the following sections.

-Remarkably, A-AFM bilayers characterized by $\left[C_2||P\right]$ can be constructed from any arbitrary FM monolayer, provided that the interlayer coupling is AFM driven by the $d$-electron counting rule \cite{xiao2020electron,li2020tunable,tang2023intrinsic}.
+Notably, A-AFM bilayers with $\left[C_2||P\right]$ symmetry can be formed from any arbitrary FM monolayer, as long as the interlayer coupling is AFM, driven by the $d$-electron counting rule \cite{xiao2020electron,li2020tunable,tang2023intrinsic}.
+The occupation numbers of $d$-electrons in the two magnetic atoms dictate the resulting magnetic couplings.
 Figure \ref{fig1:Design}(a) illustrates a straightforward method towards this.
 First, identify an operation center located just above the FM monolayer.
 Next, duplicate this monolayer after applying a $C_{2y}$ rotation, which transforms the coordinates $\left(x,\ y,\ z\right)$ to $\left(-x,\ y,\ -z\right)$, followed by a mirror operation with respect to the $x$-$z$ plane (denoted as $M_y$), resulting in the final coordinates of $\left(-x,\ -y,\ -z\right)$.
 This sequence of operations effectively achieves inversion symmetry, as depicted in the right panel of Fig. \ref{fig1:Design}(a).
 Thus, we propose a straightforward and universal method for creating a Floquet altermagnet from a FM monolayer, independent of stacking-sliding and CPL incident angle constraints, provided the interlayer coupling is AFM.
-Figure \ref{fig1:Design}(b) conspicuously illustrates this innovation.
+Figure \ref{fig1:Design}(b) conspicuously illustrates this innovation in triggering $f$- or $p$-wave altermagnets from A-AFM bilayers.
 Candidate materials include bilayer MnBr$_2$, CoBr$_2$, NiBr$_2$, FeBr$_2$, MnBi$_2$Te$_4$ and LiFeSe, among others \cite{xiao2020electron,li2019intrinsic,li2020tunable,li2020high}.